sophialyj/system-design-primer/README.md

 * [Difference between HTTP and TCP](https://www.quora.com/What-is-the-difference-between-HTTP-protocol-and-TCP-protocol)
 The short answer: TCP is a transport-layer protocol, and HTTP is an application-layer protocol that runs over TCP.
 TCP is in charge of setting up a reliable connection between two machines and HTTP uses this connection to transfer data between the server and the client.
 HTTP is used for transferring data while TCP is in charge of setting up a connection which should be used by HTTP in the communication process.

+HTTP is in the application layer and normally TCP based, since HTTP assumes a reliable transport.

 To understand the difference (and a lot of other networking topics), you need to understand the idea of a layered networking model.
 Essentially, there are different protocols that let a computer talk at different distances and different layers of abstraction.